Development of stadiums in English football: Huddersfield Town

-Huddersfield Town's John Smith's Stadium, was opened as the McAlpine Stadium in August 1994.
-Initially two stands were open, with a third stand opening later in 1994, but eventually the 2 tiered North Stand was completed to leave an all seater stadium with a capacity of 24,500 in 1998.
-The Stadium complex includes fitness and leisure facilities built behind the North Stand with gymnasium, swimming pool and hotel facilities and offices.
-The venture was a tri-partite one with Huddersfield Town, Huddersfield Giants Rugby league club and Kirklees Metropolitan Council being shareholders in a 40:20:40 ratio with a company called KSDL.
-After Huddersfield Town went into administration the 40% shares were bought for £2 by Rugby League Chairman and owner Ken Davy, and transferred into his own private company Huddersfield Sporting Pride which holds 60% ownership of the Stadium complex at present.
+Huddersfield Town's Kirklees Stadium, was opened as the McAlpine Stadium in August 1994.
+Initially two stands were open, with a third stand opening later in 1994, but eventually the two-tiered North Stand was completed to leave an all seater stadium with a capacity of 24,500 in 1998.
+The stadium complex includes fitness and leisure facilities built behind the North Stand with gymnasium, swimming pool and hotel facilities and offices.
+The venture was a tri-partite one with Huddersfield Town, Huddersfield Giants rugby league club and Kirklees Metropolitan Council being shareholders in a 40:20:40 ratio with a company called KSDL.
+After Huddersfield Town went into administration the 40% shares were bought for £2 by rugby league chairman and owner Ken Davy, and transferred into his own private company Huddersfield Sporting Pride which holds 60% ownership of the stadium complex at present.

-There are current plans for significant construction work around the Stadium which would provide Hotels, Shops, a Riverside leisure facility, bars and restaurants opposite the Stadium and on the Golf driving range site and either side of the river.
+There are current plans for significant construction work around the stadium which would provide hotels, shops, a riverside leisure facility, bars and restaurants opposite the stadium and on the golf driving range site and either side of the river.
 The project, HDOne, would provide ongoing and significant income streams to KSDL, the company which runs and owns the stadium.
-There is potential for further expansion of the capacity by adding a 2nd tier to the East Stand but no plans are being considered as yet.
+There is potential for further expansion of the capacity by adding a second tier to the East Stand but no plans are being considered as yet.
 The North Stand Lower Tier remains as a temporary seating area to facilitate any rock concerts that could be held at the stadium.
 However, there have not been any in recent years and there is hope that a permanent stand will be constructed here as a standing terrace for home fans.